Claire Taylor

-Biography

 Early life and career

-Samantha Claire Taylor was born in Amersham, Buckinghamshire on 25 September 1975, as part of a sporting family: her father played rugby, and her mother played hockey.
+Samantha Claire Taylor was born in Amersham, Buckinghamshire, on 25 September 1975, as part of a sporting family: her father played rugby, and her mother played hockey.
 She attended Dolphin School in Hurst, Berkshire, where she initially played softball, participating as the only girl in the school team.
 Taylor did not play cricket until a summer camp at the age of 13, but thereafter improved to such a level that she captained the Dolphin School cricket team, playing alongside the boys.
 She subsequently moved to The Abbey School, Reading for a short time, and finally Kendrick School.
 Although she primarily played hockey as a teenager, at which she represented England at Under-17 and Under-19 as a forward, she began playing women's county cricket for Thames Valley, making her debut for the side in May 1993.

-Taylor was awarded a place at The Queen's College, Oxford to study Mathematics in 1994.
+Taylor was awarded a place at The Queen's College, Oxford to study mathematics in 1994.
 At Oxford, Taylor earned three blues for hockey, and three half blues for cricket.
 She also played for the college men's cricket team, which included Iain Sutcliffe, who later played over three hundred county cricket matches.
 During her time at Oxford, Taylor continued to play for Thames Valley, and scored her maiden century in the women's County Championship, scoring 109 runs against Lancashire and Cheshire in July 1996.
 Her highest score prior to that innings had been 37.
 The following year, having graduated from Oxford with a second-class honours degree, Taylor scored successive half-centuries for Thames Valley, reaching 97 against Sussex, 77 against Lancashire and Cheshire, and an unbeaten 62 against East Midlands.
 She had been making intermittent appearances for England at various age group levels for the previous five years, and in September 1997, she scored 85 for England Under-21s against the touring South African side.
 Even so, she was not included in the team for the 1997 Women's Cricket World Cup, but she was named as a non-travelling reserve, something that Taylor said "confirmed to me my breakthrough into the senior squad."